QEST + FORMATS 2025

 All dates are AoE

-Evaluation Criteria
+Criteria

-Evaluation Process
+Process

 The artifact evaluation is single blind.
 This in particular means that the artifact does not need to be anonymized.

-Submission
+Artifact Submission

-An artifact submission consists of
+An artifact submission consists of:

 The Artifact Itself

 In the spirit of reproducibility and future-proofness, some requirements are imposed on the actual artifact.
-In case any of these points cannot be implemented, e.g., due to the use of licensed software that cannot be distributed, please contact the AEC chairs as soon as possible to discuss specific arrangements.
+In case any of these points cannot be implemented, e.g. due to the use of licensed software that cannot be distributed, please contact the AEC chairs as soon as possible to discuss specific arrangements.

 • In case network access is required by the artifact, an explanation of when and why it is required should be provided.